 To explain the operations and premise of NFS4's compound procedures, we discuss them using several instructive figures.
 We start with Figure 1, which shows how reading a small file is limited by the POSIX API.
 This simple task involves four syscalls (stat, open, read, and close) that generate five compounds, each incurring a round trip to the server.
-Because compounds are initiated by low-level POSIX calls, each compound contains only one significant operation (in bold), with the rest being trivial operations such as PUTFH and GETFH.
+Because compounds are initiated by low-level POSIX calls, each compound contains only one significant operation (in bold blue), with the rest being trivial operations such as PUTFH and GETFH.
 Compounds reduced the number of round trips slightly by combining the syscall operations (LOOKUP, OPEN, READ) with NFSv4 state-management operations (PUTFH, GETFH) and attribute retrieval (GETATTR), but the syscall operations themselves could not be combined due to the serialized nature of the POSIX API.

 Ideally, a small file should be read using only one NFS compound (and one round trip), as shown in Figure 2.
 This would reduce the read latency by 80% (by removing four of the five round trips).
 We can even read multiple files using a single compound, as shown in Figure 3.
 All these examples use the standard (unmodified) NFSv4 protocol.
-An NFSv4 server maintains a state called current filehandle (CFH) for each NFSv4 client.
-The operation PUTROOTFH sets the CFH to the filehandle of the root directory.
-PUTFH and GETFH set and retrieve the CFH, respectively.
-LOOKUP and OPEN assume that the CFH is a directory, find or open the specified name inside, respectively, and change the CFH.
-GETATTR, READ, and CLOSE all operate on the file indicated by the CFH.
 SAVEFH and RESTOREFH operate on the saved filehandle (SFH), an NFSv4 state similar to the current filehandle (CFH).
 SAVEFH copies the CFH to the SFH; RESTOREFH restores the CFH from the SFH.